Ben Hill County DUI Bail Information

 Missing court will result in bond forfeiture, arrest warrant, and additional charges.
 Your co-signer will be liable for the full bail amount.

-Being arrested for DUI can be a frightening experience.
-One of your first concerns is likely, "How do I get out of jail?"
-This guide explains the bail process in Ben Hill County, Georgia, providing you with the information you need to understand your options and get back home as quickly as possible.
+Being arrested for DUI in Ben Hill County, Georgia, can be a disorienting experience.
+One of the first things you'll likely want to know is how to get out of jail.
+This guide explains the bail process in Ben Hill County, providing you with the information you need to understand your options and secure your release.

 Typical Bail Amounts for DUI